 Investments without a readily determinable fair value are included in other investments on the balance sheets.
-These investments consist of a 9.00% investment in Distribution Cooperative, Inc. and a 15.12% investment in Stratus Healthcare, LLC.
+These investments consist of an 8.00% investment in Distribution Cooperative, Inc. and a 15.12% investment in Stratus Healthcare, LLC.

 Assets limited as to use.
-Assets limited as to use include assets held by trustee for capital acquisitions and for debt service reserve, and assets internally designated for capital acquisitions, malpractice self-insurance, and deferred compensation, over which the Board retains control and may at its discretion subsequently use for other purposes.
+Assets limited as to use include assets held by trustee for debt service reserve and assets internally designated for capital acquisitions, malpractice self-insurance, and deferred compensation, over which the Board retains control and may at its discretion subsequently use for other purposes.

-Notes To Combined Special-Purpose Financial Statements, Continued September 30, 2021 and 2020
+Notes To Combined Special-Purpose Financial Statements, Continued September 30, 2022 and 2021